pkjmesra/nseta/README.md

 - Pattern recognition and fitment using candlestick charts
 - Backtest trading strategies
 - Scan for test trading strategies for all stocks in one go that will tell you how much you'd have made following a strategy
-- Forecasting with standard as well as custom strategies
 - Get price action, PE-historical data and live-quotes for stocks
 - Create scanners and generate signals for various technical indicators or for BUY/SELL
   - Scan for live, swing, intraday and volume trading strategies